 There are many emotions a mother goes through during pregnancy, postpartum, and beyond.

-While there is, thankfully, more and more attention being brought to postpartum depression, there is one phenomomen that I am finding more and more mothers opening up about and wondering if it’s normal.
+While there is, thankfully, more and more attention being brought to postpartum depression, there is one phenomenon that I am finding more and more mothers opening up about and wondering if it’s normal.
+It’s something I experienced myself with my second child, and I hear from moms regularly about as an IBCLC.

 Depression or mood swings associated with weaning.

-Post-weaning depression can happen when you least expect it.
+Post-weaning depression can happen at any stage during the weaning process.
 It usually begins with sadness and being a little more irritable than normal.
-Most women think that this is totally normal and it will go away in a few days or weeks.
+Most women think this is normal and will go away in a few days or weeks.

-While this is true for some it is not always the case for many moms who have recently weaned their babies.
-If you find yourself in a slump feeling anxious, sadness, and irritable you might be suffering from post-weaning depression.
+While this is true for some, it is not always the case for many moms who have recently weaned their babies (or are in the process of doing so).
+If you find yourself in a slump, feeling anxious, sad, and irritable, you might be suffering from post-weaning depression.

 What is Post-Weaning Depression?

-When breastfeeding your body releases oxytocin which is the hormone that allows the letdown and causes milk to flow from your breast to your baby when suckling.
+Breastfeeding releases oxytocin, which is the hormone that releases the letdown and causes milk to flow from your breast to your baby when suckling.
+It is often referred to as the “love” or “feel good” hormone.

-As you start to wean your levels of oxytocin and other hormones start to decline in your brain which causes an imbalance and a sudden increase in feelings that are not normal.
-This then causes post-weaning depression.
+As you start to wean, your levels of oxytocin and other hormones start to decline in your brain, which may cause an imbalance and a sudden increase in negative emotions.
+For some, it only lasts a short while – but for others, it may result in post-weaning depression.

 Some women may also experience post-weaning depression if they had to stop breastfeeding sooner than they anticipated.
 These feelings might come from sadness or guilt for not meeting their breastfeeding goals.